 Aamir Khan's Daughter Ira Looks Magical In These New Pictures From Her BOLD Photoshoot!

 Aamir Khan's daughter Ira is yet to set foot in the film industry.
-But the star kid already enjoys a massive fan-following; all thanks to her popularity on social media.
-Unlike her superstar father who is quite discreet when it comes to his personal life, Ira wears her heart on her sleeve.
+But the star kid already enjoys a massive fan following; all thanks to her popularity on social media.
+Unlike her superstar father who is quite discreet when it comes to his personal life, Ira wears her heart on the sleeve.
 From sharing lovey-dovey pictures with her beau to dropping stunning pictures, she is grabbing eyeballs for all the right reasons.

 Recently, Ira took the internet by storm when she posted a picture from her new photoshoot.
 Now, she has dropped some more clicks.
 Check them out here.

-Ira Shared A Series Of New Pictures & Captioned Them As 'Who Are You'
+Ira Shared A Series Of New Pictures & Captioned Them 'Who Are You'

 The young lady is gorgeous in a little black leather number and red curls.